 Rudy Giuliani hospitalized after fall, report says

-Former New York Mayor City Rudy Giuliani was rushed into emergency surgery Sunday night after his right leg gave out, Page Six of the New York Post reported.
+Former New York City Mayor Rudy Giuliani was rushed into emergency surgery Sunday night after his right leg gave out, Page Six of the New York Post reported.

 Giuliani was vacationing in Long Island when his knee “gave way” while he was hosting a barbeque on the first day of his vacation, according to the Post.